workflowy/newrelic-python-agent/README.rst

 The fields for plugin configurations can vary due to a plugin's configuration requirements.
 The name value in each stanza is only required when using multiple targets in a plugin.
 If it is only a single target, the name will be taken from the server's hostname.

-You can also use an optional description with the plugin name to define multiple descrete blocks that use the same plugin:
+You can also use an optional description with the plugin name to define multiple discrete blocks that use the same plugin:

 ::